 Ralph Wiggum was named after Ralph Kramden on The Honeymooners (1955) because the character was intended to be a loudmouthed child version of Homer.
 He originally was not Chief Wiggum's son.
 Chief Wiggum had a boy with blue curls.
 It wasn't until later that Ralph and his mom became part of the Wiggums.
 The boy with blue curls never appeared again.
 It was hinted at in season four, episode one, "Kamp Krusty" that Ralph was Chief Wiggum's son when Ralph answered to the name Wiggum during mail call.
 It wasn't until season four, episode fifteen, "I Love Lisa", that it was explicitly stated.

 The Itchy & Scratchy cartoons are animated shorts which are part of the Krusty the Klown Show.
-In a way, these cartoons are analogous to The Simpsons (1989) series, as The Simpsons originally started as thirty-second animated shorts which were part of The Tracey Ullman Show (1987).
+In a way, these cartoons are analogous to this show, as this show originally started as thirty-second animated shorts which were part of The Tracey Ullman Show (1987).

 Several recurring characters are spoofs for former or current celebrities: Arnie Pye: Ernie Pyle.
 Bumblebee Man: Roberto Gómez Bolaños (based on his Chapulin Colorado character) Drederick Tatum: Mike Tyson Judge Constance Harm: Judge Judy Sheindlin (Judge Judy) Rainier Wolfcastle: Arnold Schwarzenegger.
 This is made obvious in season fourteen, episode nine, "The Strong Arms of the Ma", presumably because the motif of that episode is bodybuilding.